 Redevelopment strategies call for increasing allowable building square footage and height in the area bounded by Main Street, SE 6th Street, 112th Avenue SE and I-405 (Figure 9).
-This area was the primary focus of the CAC discussion about redevelopment and transit-oriented future residents and workers of the area; allowing up to 200 feet in most of the area and up to 300 feet in limited areas; and allowing maximum building square footage of four to five times the square footage of the site.
+This area was the primary focus of the CAC discussion about redevelopment and transit-oriented development.
+Current Office/Limited Business zoning permits low-rise, suburban style office and hotel uses of up to 75 feet in height with building square footage equal to onehalf of the square footage of the site.
+The CAC's vision calls for a greater mix of residential, retail, office and hotel uses to serve existing and future residents and workers of the area; allowing up to 200 feet in most of the area and up to 300 feet in limited areas; and allowing maximum building square footage of four to five times the square footage of the site (Figure 10).